Advanced installation

 After you log in, go back to your command line session.

-If the Agent is already installed on a cluster, you can reuse the existing token: locate the file name of the token, and skip to this section later in this topic.
+If the Agent is already installed on a cluster, you can reuse the existing credential: locate the file that contains the credential, and skip to this section later in this topic.

-If the Agent doesn’t exist on your estate, generate a token by running the following command, replacing TOKEN_NAME with a name that will help you identify the file later:
+If the Agent doesn’t exist on your estate, generate a credential by running the following command.

 The credentials file should look something like this: